anamikapsingh/AnamikaTest/README.md

 # GitHub Actions Fundamentals

+Updating with [skipci] to see if workflow (actions) is triggered.
-Updating to see if worhflow (actions) is triggered.
+Updating to see if workflow (actions) is triggered.
 Repo for the `GitHub Actions Fundamentals` training.

 ## 👉 Objectives